 Why it gets missed

 Several factors compound.
-The person often does not bring it up; the symptoms have been there long enough that they feel like personality rather than illness.
-Clinicians who see a patient who is functional often do not screen, since visible breakdown is not the cue to ask.
-Friends and family read the surface and do not press.
+The person often doesn't bring it up; the symptoms have been there long enough that they feel like personality rather than illness.
+Clinicians who see a patient who's functional often don't screen, since visible breakdown isn't the cue to ask.
+Friends and family read the surface and don't press.

 The cost is real.
 Persistent depressive disorder is associated with poorer quality of life and higher long-term medical morbidity than even acute major depressive episodes that resolve.
-The lower-grade nature does not mean the condition is benign.
+The lower-grade nature doesn't mean the condition is benign.

 What it can feel like from the inside